Our Team

 Daisy's Bio

 My name is Daisy Aleman, the Branch Manager at Farmers Insurance Federal Credit Union.
-I started with FIGFCU in 2004 as a Loan Technician and was able to grow within the Credit Union from a Loan Tech to a Lead Branch Counselor in 5 years.
-In 2010 I was offered the Branch Manager Position and oversee the OKC Branch, the Bellevue WA Branch, and the Merced Branch.
+I oversee our locations in Woodland Hills and Merced, CA. My journey with FIGFCU began in 2004 as a Loan Technician.
+Over the next five years, I was fortunate to grow within the organization, advancing to Lead Branch Counselor.
+In 2010, I was honored to be offered the Branch Manager position, a role I cherish as I work to support our members and community.

-I am excited to be part of the MCHCC’s Board of Directors and looking forward to helping businesses succeed in Merced
+I am excited to be part of the MCHCCs Board of Directors and look forward to helping local businesses succeed in Merced.

 Board of Directors